ShriSamson/awesome-effective-altruism/README.md

-# awesome-effective-altruism
+# Awesome Effective Altruism
-A curated list of projects, resources about Effective Altruism
+A curated list of projects, resources about Effective Altruism.

+Effective Altruism is awesome, i.e., awesome in the original sense of the world.